 Research into the justice system, specifically the federal prison system and the prison-industrial complex, serves as a foundation for works that question the national narrative and the functions of America’s institutions.
 Using archival material, sculpture, photography, video, and installation, I reconfigure institutional signifiers and artifacts to suggest new ways of understanding social control.

 I disrupt and co-opt actual institutional channels, procedures, and spaces, engaging directly with federal agencies and institutions; the US Department of Justice and the US Bureau of Prisons in particular.
-The trail of official paperwork and correspondence resulting from these bureaucratic interventions becomes integral to the work as a documentation of its existing in and impacting non-art systems.
+The trail of official paperwork and correspondence resulting from these bureaucratic interventions becomes integral to the work as a documentation of its impacting non-art systems.